TJTorola/Save-for-Good/docs/README.md

 ## Minimum Viable Product

 Save for Good is a micro lending platform supported by Maple Microfinace.
-It allows to make no-intrest loans to entrepenuers around the world where traditional lending services aren't availible.
+It allows to make no-intrest loans to Entrepreneurs around the world where traditional lending services aren't availible.

 - [ ] Hosting on Heroku
 - [ ] Lender account creation
 - [ ] Lender Portfolio View
-- [ ] Entrepenuer Feed
+- [ ] Entrepreneur Feed
-- [ ] Individual Entrepenuer Page
+- [ ] Individual Entrepreneur Page
 - [ ] Checkout Process
 - [ ] Production README